dandan-drori/git-init/README.md

 # Intro

 * The script reads version control repositories urls from a file.
-* For each url, if a clone already exists - a git pull is performed.
+* For each url, a git clone is performed.
-* If a clone doesn't exist - a git clone is performed.
+* If a clone already exists - a git pull is performed instead.

 ## Usage:
   - Expects 0 - 2 arguments.